billkarsh/SpikeGLX/Markdown/DevTab_Help.md

 * Probes are identified by their **(slot,port,dock)**.
 * OneBoxes are identified by **(slot,"XIO")**.

+>*Quadbase headstages (for NP2020 and NP2021 probes) need to be plugged into two ports at the same time.
+You can use ports (1,2) or (3,4).
+Be sure to plug in both connectors and you must check both corresponding enable checkboxes.*

 ### Enable Probe Shortcuts

 There are some one-click shortcuts for making multiple boxes match the